ermcgrew/uploads_to_SCAN/README.md

 Program to find and upload SCAN-compliant data to IDA-LONI database from Univeristy of Pennsylvania ADRC.

 ## Options for run.sh
+- a: Calls add_info function to add NACCIDs to both sheets and dosage computer info to PET csv.
 - c: Calls create_csvs function to review Flywheel data for qualifying files and create csv to upload with.
 - u: Calls upload_files function to create report on upload numbers, unzips dicom files and uploads dicom files to ida.loni.usc.edu.
 - d: Date from folder created in create_csvs function.
 Required for upload_files function.
 Format: YYYY_MM_DD.